mneudert/sass-nginx-module/README.md

 ### Prerequisites

 To be able to compile this module you need [libsass](https://github.com/sass/libsass) available.
-The version used in the travis environment is `v2.0`, the use of a different version can result in unexpected behaviour.
+For a list of tested, and therefore more or less supported, combinations of libsass and nginx versions please refer to the travis environment in `.travis.yml`.
+Using different versions can result in unexpected behaviour or won't work at all.

-Also it has to be recognized by ldconfig:
+Also ldconfig has to find the library:

 ```shell
 ldconfig -p | grep "libsass"